haddocking/powerfit/README.md

 ### MacOSX (10.7+)

+First install [*pip*](https://pip.pypa.io/en/latest/installing.html), the Python package manager, by following the installation instructions on the website.
+Next, install NumPy, Cython and Scipy by typing

+    (sudo) pip install numpy cython scipy

+Wait for the installation to finish (this might take awhile).
+Follow the general instructions above to install PowerFit.

 ### Windows

-First install git for Windows, as it comes in addition to git itself with a nice bash shell.
+First install git for Windows, as it comes in addition to git itself with a minimal bash shell.
 Go to [git-scm](https://git-scm.com/download/win), download *git* and install it.
-After this, install a Python distribution with NumPy, Cython and Scipy included such as [Anaconda](http://continuum.io/downloads).
+Next, install a Python distribution with NumPy, Cython and Scipy included such as [Anaconda](http://continuum.io/downloads).
-After installation, open up the bash shell shipped with git and follow the general instructions written above.
+After installation, open up the bash shell shipped with *git* and follow the general instructions written above.

 ## Usage